Excellent

 Additionally, the tendency to become overwhelmed by multiple tasks can cause disorganization and difficulty setting realistic goals and meeting expectations.
 Overall, ADHD’s impact on your time management underscores the importance of implementing effective strategies and seeking appropriate support to work around these challenges and improve your functioning.

-Time management tips for adults with ADHD
+ADHD time management tips for adults

 1. Keep a planner